stevenbenner/jquery-powertip/doc/README.md

 * **Easy to use**

-	Despite all of the complexity involved (timers, animations, multiple instances) the plugin will be dead simple to use, requiring little to no configuration to get running.
+	Despite all of the complexity involved (timers, animations, multiple instances), the plugin will be dead simple to use, requiring little to no configuration to get running.

 * **Easy to customize**